microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/03-kubernetes.md

 kubectl apply -f create-statefulset.yaml
 ```

-4. List the Persistent Volume Claims, why are there three of these associated with the statefulset that was just created.
+4. List the Persistent Volume Claims, why are there three of these associated with the statefulset that was just created ?.

 ### 3.4.8 Considerations for Choosing Storage